 2. Knit carriage: KC in use, cancel end needle selection, no cam buttons throughout (this results in needle selection, but fabric created is in stocking stitch).

 3. Row counter on 3

-4. Make first selection row right to left.
-Transfer stitches selected onto adjacent needles toward the same side as carriage (in this instances from right to left).
-All needles must be returned to B position.
+4. Make the first selection row right to left.
+Transfer stitches selected onto adjacent needles toward the same side as carriage (in this instance from right to left).
+All needles must be returned to the B position.

 5. Release card, set card to advance normally.
-After each selection row hand transfers continue to be made toward carriage.
+After each selection row, hand transfers continue to be made toward the carriage.

-I found it easier to track direction of transfers by remembering to move toward the carriage than to follow direction of arrow markings on card which do match, with even numbered rows transferred toward right, odd numbered ones toward left.
+I found it easier to track the direction of transfers by remembering to move toward the carriage than to follow the direction of arrow markings on the card which do match, with even-numbered rows transferred toward the right, odd-numbered ones toward left.

 1. Studio punchcard is locked on Row 3, KC (knit carriage) on right.
-The main carriage is set to KC, end needle selection is cancelled, no cam buttons are used, it will knit with every pass it makes, and selects the needles for the subsequent transfer row.
+The main carriage is set to KC, end needle selection is canceled, no cam buttons are used, it will knit with every pass it makes and selects the needles for the subsequent transfer row.

 2. Release card, knit one row from right to left

-5. The KH carriage is now free to make its pass for the single row of knit to the opposite side, from Left to Right.
+5. The KH carriage is now free to make its pass for the single row of knitting to the opposite side, from Left to Right.

 6. The lace carriage is engaged opposite to the knit carriage (now the left) and makes transfers toward it once again.
 It makes a second pass to its original place on right and is removed from the bed to be used again from the left.
 The process is repeated for the pattern.
 The Studio simple lace card may of course be redrawn with extra rows needed for standard use on the Brother KM.